 When All Else Fails

 When a credit card or loan is secured, it means that there is an asset linked to the account that the lender can take if you fail to make payments.
 When you have a mortgage or car loan, these are secured loans.
 If you fail to make payments, the lender will take your house or car to satisfy the debt.

 You can establish the same thing at most banks with a secured credit card which requires you to deposit money in an account to secure the credit card.
 For example, you could obtain a secured credit card with a $500 limit if you put a $500 deposit in the bank that is linked to the card.
 If you fail to make your credit card payments, the bank takes your deposit.
 After you maintain that account in good standing for a while, you might be able to obtain a regular credit card or loan.

-Establishing Credit Is Only the First Step
+Establishing Credit Is Step One

 Establishing a good credit history takes time.
 There are no shortcuts or tricks that can take you from no credit at all to a high score in a matter of months or even a few years.
 Your credit score is based on a number of factors, like payment history and length of time you’ve had credit, among other measures.
 So after you have successfully established credit, it is important to do the right things to maintain a good credit score.
 Always pay at least the minimum due by the due date on credit cards and car loans and mortgages on time.